C.J. Abrams Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.5 K/9, the second-best in the league.
+- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks third in the league.

-- The Astros have the top team ERA across all league pitching staffs (3.34).
+- The Astros have the top team ERA among all MLB pitching staffs (3.30).

 - Astros pitchers combine to surrender the 10th-fewest home runs in baseball (69 total, one per game).

-- Brown makes the start for the Astros, his 13th of the season.
-He is 5-3 with a 3.82 ERA and 79 strikeouts in 68 1/3 innings pitched.
+- Valdez gets the start for the Astros, his 14th of the season.
+He is 6-5 with a 2.36 ERA and 89 strikeouts through 84 2/3 innings pitched.

-- The right-hander's last time out came on Tuesday against the Toronto Blue Jays, when he threw six innings, surrendering three earned runs while allowing three hits.
+- His last appearance was on Thursday against the Toronto Blue Jays, when the left-hander threw five innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.